Do Go On - 483 - The Kidnapping of Alfred The Gorilla

 I adore.

-With Isaac to your Dawson.
+With Isaac Tadour, to your Dawson.

-And they talk about who their favorite Dawson's Creek character is.
+And they talk about who they're

-From San Ramon in California, it's George Pasco.
+From San Ramon in California.

 Who's been eating Tabasco with George Pasco?

-Who's Lame's with James?
+Who's Lames with James?

-It's just James's list of people that they think are lame.
+And it's just James's list of people that they think are lame.

 Who's on the lame list this week?